-You can use either all AP flour or 2 cups AP and 1 cup white whole wheat flour.
+You can use either all bread flour or 2 cups bread flour and 1 cup white whole wheat flour.
 The whole wheat version will absorb all of the 3/4 cup of water and maybe more depending on the time of year and the humidity in your kitchen.
 The rise may not be as high also but the flavor is great!

 COOKS NOTES UPDATE: I used regular sour cream in place of the yogurt and the result was fantastic. —Lorraine Fina Stevenski

 fine sea salt

 whole milk Greek yogurt (I like Fage Greek)